 Sweep up Autumn Leaves

-Sweep up fallen autumn leaves using a rake.
+Sweep up fallen autumn leaves using a spring tine rake such as our Kent & Stowe Stainless Steel Leaf Rake.
 This is really important as if left on the lawn, the leaves will rot down on top of the grass, causing damage and releasing pathogens, which could cause disease.
 Don’t let your leaves go to waste though, why not make your own leaf mould?

 Adjust the Setting on Your Mower